If you are considering a request for a donation to a

 is calling on behalf of a charity, you may ask not to get any more calls from,

 or on behalf of, that specific charity.
-If those calls continue, the fundraiser
+If those calls continue, you can file a complaint with the Bureau of Consumer Protection.

 Always consider your individual interests and concerns when